 Johns Hopkins offers one of the most comprehensive and dynamic pediatric residency programs in the U.S.Learn More about the Children's Center

 Pediatric Diversity and Inclusion Council

 We seek to foster a community of diverse pediatricians that has a common interest in mentorship, service and providing culturally competent care for patients and families.

-The 23rd edition of The Harriet Lane Handbook, known as the “bible of pediatrics”, is now available.
-Named in honor of Harriet Lane, the founder of Johns Hopkins Medicine’s first children’s clinic, the handbook has been published every three years since 1953.
-It is compiled and updated by chief pediatrics residents in the Harriet Lane Pediatric Residency Program, in consultation with faculty and staff advisers.
+The 23rd edition of The Harriet Lane Handbook - known as the “bible of pediatrics” - is named in honor of Harriet Lane, the founder of Johns Hopkins Medicine’s first children’s clinic.
+Published every three years since 1953, it is compiled and updated by chief pediatrics residents in the Harriet Lane Pediatric Residency Program, in consultation with faculty and staff advisers.

-Available in over 20 languages, the handbook has evolved to provide the most up-to-date information for healthcare professionals who treat young patients.
-The latest edition includes updated guidance on a variety of topics, including COVID-19, which has changed significantly since the previous edition from June 2020.
-In addition, it includes “podcast-style” audio companion case files, featuring interviews with Johns Hopkins Children’s Center experts on pediatric-focused topics.
+Available in over 20 languages, the latest edition includes updated guidance on a variety of topics, including COVID-19, and has “podcast-style” audio companion case files, featuring interviews with Johns Hopkins experts.

 The book is available for purchase online through Elsevier, as well as Amazon, Barnes & Noble and other online retailers.
 All royalties are used to support the pediatric residency program.